Table of Contents

 27. Renewable and Alternative Energy

-Energy is another important area to invest in for a carbon-free future.
+Energy is another important area to invest to help support a carbon-free future.
 Within the renewable and alternative energy space, individuals can invest in companies working on wind, solar, biomass, hydrogen, geothermal, nuclear, or hydropower.
-There are countless companies and ETFs to invest in within renewable energy.
+There are many companies and ETFs to invest in within renewable energy.

 Recommended: How to Invest in Wind Energy for Beginners